Home

 - Hypoglycaemia (miniature breeds only)

-Causes of recurrent seizures in dogs 6 months to 5 years old Seizuures in this age dog are usually due to a disease that can be diagnosed with a physical exam and blood test.
+Seizures in dogs within this age bracket are most commonly due to a disease that can be diagnosed with a physical exam and blood test.

 - Idiopathic/Genetic Epilepsy (no known cause)